shreyas-078/web-development/README.md

-# Shreyas' Web Development Repository
+# Shreyas's Web Development Repository
 This Repo contains most of My Web Development Work, which include some of my capstone projects and other random components I desinged from scratch.

 Tools Currently used in the Repo: